maximebories/regexp-scraper/README.md

-# regex-scraper
+# regexp-scraper
-Advanced use of Puppeteer to scrape Google web engine results against a RegExp.
+Advanced use of Puppeteer to crawl Google web engine results against a RegExp.
 You have to provide a search query and a regular expression to match against either the Google search results page or the full page content depending on how thorough you want the search to be.

 ##